Danijel-Korent/almostOS/README.md

 # almostOS
 Something almost but not quite entirely unlike OS.
 Writing an OS as I go, for my own amusement and fun (some would say I'm a very boring person).
-Therefore there are no big upfront plans for architecture, everything is done ad-hoc and improved iteratively later.
+Therefore, there are no big upfront plans for architecture; everything is done ad-hoc and improved iteratively later.

-**Current state:** At the moment it's basically just a bootable shell-like program (as there is no resource management yet) with a very basic custom filesystem on a RAM disk, supporting simple versions of 'ls' and 'cat' commands.
-It also has a command "dump memory", similar to the hexdump but dumping the content of memory instead of a file.
+**Current state:** At the moment, it's basically just a bootable shell-like program (as there is no resource management yet), with a very basic custom filesystem on a RAM disk, supporting simple versions of 'ls' and 'cat' commands.
+It also has a command "dump memory", similar to the hexdump, but dumping the content of memory instead of a file.

 It's at a very early stage.
-It boots, but currently, it can only output text to the screen and read the input from the keyboard.
-I'm not sure in which direction I will go with this project, but I will definitely at least implement an ATA driver to have a filesystem on the actual disk instead of in the memory.
+It boots, but currently, it can only output text to the screen and read input from the keyboard.
+I'm not sure in which direction I will go with this project, but I will definitely at least implement an ATA driver to have a filesystem on the actual disk instead of an in-memory one.
 Had only tested it on QEMU and Bosch x86 PC emulator, but in theory, it should also boot on VirtualBox/VMWare.

 Currently, I'm implementing a very simple file system named TinyFS.
 The file system at the moment has only the most basic functionality, but it is mature enough to be mounted on Linux (and on AlmostOS)